nickolashe/opencurrents-1/README.md

   * [get_balance_pending](https://github.com/opencurrents/opencurrents/blob/develop/openCurrents/interfaces/bizadmin.py#L45) is a method to obtain business' pending balance in currents.
 Pending balance results from redemptions that have not been approved yet.
   * [get_offers_all](https://github.com/opencurrents/opencurrents/blob/develop/openCurrents/interfaces/bizadmin.py#L57) is a method to obtain all of the business' marketplace offers.

-* Ledger
+* [OcLedger](https://github.com/opencurrents/opencurrents/blob/develop/openCurrents/interfaces/ledger.py) is the interface for the [Ledger](#ledger) model.
+Its main use cases are as follows:
+  * [transact_currents](https://github.com/opencurrents/opencurrents/blob/develop/openCurrents/interfaces/ledger.py#L43) transacts currents from one entity to another
+  * [issue_currents](https://github.com/opencurrents/opencurrents/blob/develop/openCurrents/interfaces/ledger.py#L78) issues currents from a non-profit to a user
+  * [get_balance](https://github.com/opencurrents/opencurrents/blob/develop/openCurrents/interfaces/ledger.py#L103) returns the balance for the specified entity in the specified currency

 ## Creating test fixtures
 A python [script](https://github.com/opencurrents/opencurrents/blob/develop/openCurrents/scripts/setup_fixtures.py) is available to assist you in creating all the necessary test fixtures.
 It creates 2 non-profits (GreatDeeds and GoodVibes) and 2 businesses (ConsciousBiz and GreenBiz).
 GreatDeeds and ConsciousBiz have 2 admin users each, while GoodVibes and GreenBiz have a single admin each.
 There are also 2 volunteer users.
-All users are assigned the password 'oc'.
+All users are assigned the password *oc*.

 The script will also create several events for each of the non-profits, active offers for each of the businesses as well as volunteer hour and offer redemption requests in various states of approval for all of the 8 users.
 All of these fixtures are generated in a random way with the idea of capturing as many test cases as possible.